 2. It costs money to switch

 Not so – unless you have to pay an exit fee for leaving the contract early, switching is completely free.
-In some cases, the savings you’ll gain from switching are worth more than the exit fee anyway, so this is always worth weighing up.
+In some cases, the savings you’ll gain from switching are worth more than the exit fee anyway, so this can be worth weighing up.

 3. A new power company means new wires or a new meter